New iPhone 11 release date, price, news and leaks

 - What will it cost?
 Likely no more than last year's iPhone XS

-New iPhone 11 leaks and latest news
+New iPhone 11 design

 The same source says that the other two handsets will have dual-lens cameras and that the iPhone XR successor will stick with an LCD screen.